unoplatform/Uno.Wasm.Bootstrap/doc/features-threading.md

 	<WasmShellPThreadsPoolSize>8</WasmShellPThreadsPoolSize>
 </PropertyGroup>
 ```

+The maximum number of threads can be determined by the `UNO_BOOTSTRAP_MAX_THREADS` environment variable.

 ### Restrictions
 WebAssembly Threads are using the `SharedArrayBuffer` browser feature, which is disabled in most cases for security reasons.